Quito, Ecuador

 • 4-day trip to the Coast of Ecuador for Debrief

-Students must be enrolled in a minimum of 12 units to be considered full-time.
+You must be enrolled in a minimum of 12 units to be considered a full-time student.

 • This course provides an overview of the history, art, and culture of Ecuador, along with the relationship between various factors.
 The course includes guest speakers from local organizations and visits to community groups, along with lectures and readings.
 The one-unit seminar is required for all students.
 Completing the course for three units is an elective.